ProteinsWebTeam/interpro7-api/deploy_tools/README.md

     ```

     *   This configuration assumes a running instance of elasticsearch in port 9200.
-For deatils on how to install elasticsearch go
+For details on how to install elasticsearch go
         [HERE](https://www.elastic.co/guide/en/elasticsearch/reference/current/_installation.html)

 6. Migrate the database models (For SQLite)